• Skip to primary navigation

 Dividend Growth Perspective

 The bank has been one of the most generous over the past 5 years, which is impressive considering the company had to take a break in its increases between 2008 and 2010 due to the financial crisis.
 It did the same in 2020-2021, waiting for regulations to lift.
 This finally happened at the end of 2021, and the bank rewarded shareholders’ patience with a dividend increase of 23% (to $0.87/share).
 They have since returned to the traditional biannual dividend increase.
-In Q2 of 2023, NA increased its dividend by 5.2%.
-We expected a similar increase for Q4 and were not disappointed with a 4% increase (from $1.02/share to $1.06/share).
-The bank offered another dividend increase in Q2 of 2024 of 4% (now paying $1.10/share) and ended the year with another increase of 3.6%.
+National Bank kept its dividend growth streak in 2025 with a first increase of 3.5% for Q2 2025.
 NA exhibits one of the lowest payout ratios and the highest dividend growth rate among its peers.

 Dividend FrequencyQuarterly